 Atanas Tzvetkov, guitarist and director of the pre-college guitar program, teaches ukulele and guitar.

-Christine Wisch, musicologist, violinist and educator, specializes in nineteenth-century Spanish music, historiography, and public musicology.
-She currently teaches Women Musicians for MGS.
+Christine Wisch, musicologist, violinist, and educator, specializes in the music of Spain, historiography, and public musicology.
+A contributor to a forthcoming Cambridge volume on women and musical salons, Dr. Wisch currently teaches Women Musicians for MGS.

 Alexis Witt, musicologist specializing in Russian and American music, with a dissertation entitled “Networks of Performance and Patronage: Russian Artists in American Dance, Vaudeville, and Opera, 1909–1947.”